jvialu03/Vialu_Jairus_1056_Midterm/README.md

 # Midterm Assignment: Static Website Design

 ## Brand Based Website
 This is the FIP based static website with 5 pages using proper semantic tagging and flexbox.
-This website will CSS3 animation along with a first draft of the FIP vectorized logo.
+This website will include CSS3 animation along with a first draft of the FIP vectorized logo.

-This build contains 5 wireframes created before the creation of the website.
+This build also contains 5 wireframes created before the creation of the website.

 ### Getting Started
 This is a basic HTML and CSS build.